stytchauth/stytch-netlify-example/README.md

 ## Overview

-This example application demonstrates how one may use Stytch within a Next.js application.
-This project was bootstrapped with [Create Next App](https://nextjs.org/docs/api-reference/create-next-app).
+This example application demonstrates how one may use Stytch within a Next.js application running on [Netlify](https://www.netlify.com/integrations/stytch/).

 This project uses Stytch's [Next.js SDK](https://stytch.com/docs/sdks/javascript-sdk) which provides pre-built UI components, useful React hooks, headless methods to securely interact with Stytch, and is SSR friendly.
 This project also utilizes Stytch's [Node Backend SDK](https://www.npmjs.com/package/stytch) for authenticating the logged in user's session.